April Family Holidays & Celebrations – Week One

 April 2nd: International Children’s Book Day

-- Family Fun: Try having the kids write and illustrate their own short picture books.
+- Family activity: Try having the kids write and illustrate their own short picture books.

-Today is also National Peanut Butter and Jelly Day!
+BONUS CELEBRATION: April 2nd is also National Peanut Butter and Jelly Day!
 Slap together yourself a sandwich and call it celebrated.
-Learn more facts about PB&J Day here.
+Learn more facts about the classic pairing – PB&J Day – here.

 April 3rd: National Find a Rainbow Day

-- Family Fun: It’s a slim chance you’ll look up and find one in the sky today, but there are endless ways to make rainbows.
-Catch the right angle of sunlight with a spray from a garden hose to create your own.
-Get out the sidewalk chalk and decorate the driveway with rainbows.
+- Family activity: It’s a slim chance you’ll look up and find one in the sky today, but there are endless ways to create your own rainbows.
+Catch the right angle of sunlight with a spray from a garden hose.
+Get out the sidewalk chalk and decorate the driveway with some color.
 Try this rainbow in a jar science experiment.

-- Meal Idea: Limitless possibilities – see if you can serve a complete visible spectrum on your dinner table today.
-(Besides, “eating a (natural) rainbow” every day is healthy!)
+- Meal idea: Limitless possibilities – see if you can serve a complete visible spectrum on your dinner table today.
+(Besides, eating a natural rainbow any day of the month is healthy!)

-- Family Fun: We have a list of more than 60 for you!
+- Family activity: We have a list of more than 60 games to play outdoors for you.
 Pick one of these great outdoor activities to play together.
-Teach them classics like Mother, May I?, dig out the sidewalk chalk or blow your own soap bubbles.
+Teach kids classics like Mother, May I?, dig out the sidewalk chalk or blow your own soap bubbles.

-- Read Aloud: We Were Tired of Living In A House by Liesel Moak Skorpen (if possible, look for the version illustrated by Doris Burn.).
+- Read aloud: We Were Tired of Living in a House by Lisel Moak Skorpen (if possible, look for the version illustrated by Doris Burn).

-- Meal Idea: How about an indoor picnic featuring our favorite outdoor foods?
+- Meal idea: How about an indoor picnic featured our favorite outdoor foods?
 Hey, maybe some brave soul would be willing to fire up the grill?
 Or maybe it will be blizzarding?
 Who knows in Minnesota.

-- Learn More: National Play Outside Day is actually the first Saturday of every month.
-But in April, we have 50/50 chance we’ll want to play outside.
+- Learn more: National Play Outside Day is actually the first Saturday of every month.
+But during April in Minnesota, we have a 50/50 chance we’ll want to play outside.

 April 5th: First Contact Day

-- Family Fun: Give your kids a history assignment to study the history of first contact with the Vulcans and the contributions of Zefram Cochrane to science.
+- Family activity: Give your kids a history assignment to study the history of first contact with the Vulcans and the contributions of Zefram Cochrane to science.

 April 6th: National Tartan Day

-- Family Fun: Design your own family tartan (a plaid textile traditionally used to designate Scottish family clans) and crest.
+- Family activity: Design your own family tartan (a plaid textile traditionally used to designate Scottish family clans) and crest.
 Use these free coloring sheets from Twinkl.com or just go free hand.
-Then host a family movie night featuring Disney/Pixar’s Scottish flick Brave.
+Then, host a family movie night featuring Disney/Pixar’s Scottish flick Brave.

-- Family Fun: I have to assume that if Mom and Dad aren’t constantly picking up then there will be chaos everywhere.
-How about a fun game of The Floor Is Lava, stepping from one out-of-place item to the next?
+- Family activity: We have to assume that if Mon & Dad aren’t constantly picking up then there will be chaos everywhere.
+How about a fun indoor game of The Floor Is Lava, stepping from one out-of-place item to the next?

 April 8th: National Zoo Lovers Day

-- Family Fun: Spend some time learning about your favorite animals – do a search online, watch a documentary and/or read some books.
+- Family activity: Spend some time learning about your favorite animals – do a search online, watch a documentary and/or read some books.

-- Outing Idea: Visit either Como Zoo for a free day out or the Minnesota Zoo for a special treat and try to visit your favorite animal.
+- Outing idea: Visit either COMO ZOO for a free day out (bring along our COMO PARK ZOO SPRING CHECKLIST to make the most of a visit) or the MINNESOTA ZOO for a special treat and try to visit your favorite animal.

-- Read Aloud: Obviously, we need a zoo theme!
-There are so many good books about zoos to choose from.
-Goodnight Gorilla, If I Ran the Zoo, The Mixed up Chameleon.
-Pick one off your shelf or download one from the library!
+- Read aloud: Obviously, we need a zoo theme!
+There so many good books about zoos to choose from.
+Goodnight Gorilla, If I Ran the Zoo & The Mixed Up Chameleon should get you started.
+Pick one off your shelf or download one from the library.
 Or keep the favorite animal theme going with a book about your favorite animal – fiction or non-fiction.